nickbruggen90/LabsVol8021Q/Project 1.1: Active Directory and Windows 10 Integration/configuration_set-up.md

 ### Windows Server Creation & ADDS Initial Set-Up
+This section covers creating a Windows Server 2025 domain controller for our Active Directory lab environment.
 First we will need to create the Windows Server 2025 VM.
 Choose the following configuration for set-up:
 1. VM Configuration:
 ```